MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -Proxy

-Specifies a proxy server for the request, rather than connecting directly to the Internet resource.
+Specifies a proxy server for the request, rather than connecting directly to the internet resource.
 Enter the URI of a network proxy server.

 ```yaml